Friday, December 25, 2020

 Want to read it?
 Here's a handy collection.

-Next time, back to the old school, and four epics that if I'm honest, are my favourites.
-And, like all such things, they're not scared to show their imperfections.
+Next time, back to the old school, and four epics that if I'm honest, are my favourites, even if they haven't scored out as 'best'.
+Like all such things, they're not scared to show their imperfections.

 7 comments: